Lands & Water

-Crown Lands & Water develops strategy, programs and policy for the management of the Crown land estate and Water.
+Lands and Water develops strategy, programs and policy for the management of the Crown land estate and Water.
 This area develops policy and undertakes forestry research, provides specialist commercial services through the Soil Conservation Service, and oversees the operation of Cemeteries & Crematoria NSW.

-Crown Lands & Water's key business areas deliver social and economic outcomes for the state.
+Lands and Water's key business areas deliver social and economic outcomes for the state.

 Crown Property Services leads and manages the delivery of commercial leases, sales and acquisitions of land within the Crown estate.
 The group also provides technical valuation services and advice.